 Rice (2-4 cups, cooked and at least one day old.
 Fresh rice makes awful fried rice!
 It should be a bit dry.
 I usually use a medium grain Asian white rice, but a long grain would probably work okay as well.)

-Meat (About 6 to 8 ounces, minimum, chopped small – maybe ¼ inch cubes?)
+Meat (About 6 to 8 ounces, minimum, chopped small a?? maybe A? inch cubes?)

-Onions/Green Onions (About ½ medium onion, diced same size as meat, or 3 to 4 green onions, chopped)
+Onions/Green Onions (About A? medium onion, diced same size as meat, or 3 to 4 green onions, chopped)

 Oil (1-2 Tablespoons, or enough to coat the bottom of the pan)